php-llm/llm-chain/README.md

     );
 }
 ```
+> [!NOTE]

-*Note that not all data needs to be stored in the vector store, but you could also hydrate the original data entry based
+> Not all data needs to be stored in the vector store, but you could also hydrate the original data entry based
-on the ID or metadata after retrieval from the store.*
+> on the ID or metadata after retrieval from the store.*

 In the end the chain is used in combination with a retrieval tool on top of the vector store, e.g. the built-in
 `SimilaritySearch` tool provided by the library: